 To help you in these cases, here are some questions to consider:

 Still wondering about the best level of care for your client and want to know more?
-It’s easy – check out Walden’s residential program for all types of eating disorders, or contact our Admissions Department to learn more about our brief intake and evaluation process.
+Contact our Admissions Department at 888-305-2997 or email us at firstname.lastname@example.org to learn more about our intake and evaluation process.

 Shannon Stern is an Adolescent Clinician at Walden’s Residential Program, and provides individual, group and family therapy to residents and families.
 Shannon received her Bachelor’s degree in Psychology at the University of Vermont, and worked at the Center of Disability and Community Inclusion before receiving her Master’s degree in Counseling Psychology at Boston College.
 Shannon worked as a clinical intern at Stonehill College’s counseling center, where she provided individual therapy to undergraduate students and co-led The Body Project, a psychoeducational group for female students struggling with body image.
 Prior to joining the Walden team, Shannon held positions working with young adults at Semester Off, and providing in-home therapy to youth and families at Youth Villages.
 Her professional interests include working with individuals struggling with eating disorders and incorporating a strengths-based approach to help them achieve personal goals.